setrar/labs/part1/README.md

-# Part :one: :heavy_plus_sign: AN INTRODUCTION TO MESSAGING AND ACTIVEMQ
+# Part :one: :heavy_plus_sign: An introduction to messaging and ActiveMQ

 ```
 export LABS=$HOME/Developer/labs